 - On the next screen you can choose which materials or sections will NOT to be backed up here by un-ticking the relevant boxes - but if you want a "snapshot" of your module, simply backup everything.
 Click Next.

-We recommend that you consult the Learning Technologies team before undertaking a Restore.
+We recommend that you consult the Learning Technologies team if you ever need to Restore a backup.
 There is a serious risk of overwriting module (course) logs and contents if restored incorrectly.

 If you wish to return to the module (course) click on the module (course) name at the top of the screen.